oppia/oppia-android/wiki/Installing-Oppia-Android.md

    Edit configurations allows us to specify the run command:
    ![Screenshot 2025-02-26 at 22 19 34](https://github.com/user-attachments/assets/462d07d2-4407-4898-bbc4-544509bd7486)

-   - We can specify the test **name**, which is helpful for identifying the test target from the list on the left.
+   - Test **name**, is helpful for identifying the test target from the list on the left.
    - **Target expression** requires the fully qualified path to the test file.
    - **The Bazel command** for running tests is `test`
    - **Bazel flags** are optional.